Talking with Your Doctor

 If a relative or friend helps with your care at home, bringing that person along when you visit the doctor may be useful.
 Your caregiver may have questions for your doctor about your care or want to know where to find sources of information and support.

-Let your doctor, interpreter or the doctor's staff know if you do not understand what your doctor tells you during your visit.
-Do not let language barriers stop you from asking questions or talking about your concerns.
+Always let the doctor, your interpreter, or the staff know if you do not understand your diagnosis or the instructions the doctor gives you.
+Don’t let language barriers stop you from asking questions or voicing your concerns.

 Rank Your List of Concerns